con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sems can rnams la bshad par 'tshal/ /
 >> 	bsal ba] VM; gsal ba NG

-In order to relieve every affliction,
+And this I shall reveal to living beings
-So that all ignorance may be dispelled,
+According to each one's capacity,
-I shall reveal this to all living beings
+In order to completely quell afflictions,
-According to each one's capacity.'
+So all their ignorance may be dispelled.'
 (15)

 > evam adhyeṣya guhyendro vajrapāṇis tathāgatam |